 Expat lenders react to keep expat mortgage deal flowing during COVID-19 crisis

-Just one month after the UK government effectively put large parts of the UK property market into a form of hibernation, evidence is emerging that many specialist UK lenders offering mortgages for expats are finding ingenious ways of keeping expat house purchases moving and delivering completions.
+Just one month after the UK government effectively put large parts of the UK property market into a form of hibernation, evidence is emerging that many specialist UK lenders offering mortgages are finding ingenious ways of keeping expat house purchases moving and delivering completions.

 With much of the country in lockdown, viewings and valuations of properties have inevitably become problematic.
 But for some buyers, deals are proceeding through to completion.